SidneyTeodoroJr/interfaces_with_plotly_apps/README.md

-# Interfaces With Plotly Apps
+# Dados fictícios dos APPs mais baixados da PlayStory em 2023

-In this example, we use the Plotly library to create a bar chart with dummy data.
-We started by creating lists of labels and values to represent our data.
-Next, we use the "Bar" class from the Plotly library to create an object that represents our bar chart.

-Then, we create a "Layout" object to define the title of the chart and the X and Y axis labels.
-Finally, we use the "Figure" function to create the chart figure, passing our object "data" and "layout" as parameters .
-We render the plot into an HTML file using the "plot" function from the Plotly "offline" library.
+In this example, a list of labels and a list of values were created to represent dummy data in a bar chart.
+With these lists, a "Bar" object from the Plotly library was created, in which the passed parameters were the labels and values.
+Next, a "Layout" object was created to define the chart title and the X and Y axis labels.
+The chart figure was created using the "Figure" function and the "data" and "layout" objects as parameters.
+Finally, the plot was rendered into an HTML file using the "plot" function from the Plotly "offline" library.

-This script can be used as a template for creating other bar charts with the Plotly library by simply modifying the label and value lists and adjusting the title and axis labels as needed.